 This is where the bulk of team meeting time is spent: what is everyone working on for the next sprint (or week, or however frequent your meetings are).

-To avoid this one agenda item sucking the life out of your meetings, ask employees to share this update in advance of your meeting right within your shared meeting agenda.
+To avoid this one agenda item sucking the life out of your meetings, ask employees to share this update and their statement of work in advance of your meeting right within your shared meeting agenda.
 That way, you spend more time in your meetings making decisions and less time sharing context.

 3. What are the biggest blockers affecting us from performing to our fullest?
 (10 minutes)